What happens now that the UK has a withdrawal agreement?

-Will the GDPR still apply if we leave the EU without a deal?
+Will the GDPR still apply when we leave the EU?

-The GDPR is an EU Regulation and, in principle, it will no longer apply to the UK if we leave the EU on 29 March 2019 without a deal.
+The GDPR is an EU Regulation and, in principle, it will no longer apply to the UK from the end of the transition period.
 However, if you operate inside the UK, you will need to comply with UK data protection law.
-The government intends to incorporate the GDPR into UK data protection law when we exit the EU – so in practice there will be little change to the core data protection principles, rights and obligations found in the GDPR.
+The government intends to incorporate the GDPR into UK data protection law from the end of the transition period – so in practice there will be little change to the core data protection principles, rights and obligations found in the GDPR.

 The EU version of the GDPR may also still apply directly to you if you operate in Europe, offer goods or services to individuals in Europe, or monitor the behaviour of individuals in Europe.